microsoft/vscode-docs/docs/containers/debug-node.md

 # Troubleshooting

-## Problem: Docker image fails to build or start due to missing `node_modules` folder
+## Docker image fails to build or start due to missing node_modules

 Dockerfiles are often arranged in such a way as to optimize either image build time, image size, or both.
 However, not every Node.js application framework supports all of the typical Node.js Dockerfile optimizations.
 In particular, for some frameworks, the `node_modules` folder must be an immediate subfolder of the application root folder, whereas, the Docker extension scaffolds a Dockerfile where the `node_modules` folder exists at a parent or ancestor level (which is generally allowed by Node.js).

 The solution is to remove that optimization from the `Dockerfile`: